nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Async configuration

-You may want to pass your repository module options asynchronously instead of statically.
+You may want to pass your `SequelizeModule` options asynchronously instead of statically.
 In this case, use the `forRootAsync()` method, which provides several ways to deal with async configuration.

 One approach is to use a factory function: